sshaar/clef2020-factchecking-task2/README.md

 ## Baselines

 To use the Elastic Search baseline you need to have a locally running Elastic Search instance.
 You can follow [this](https://www.elastic.co/guide/en/elasticsearch/reference/current/getting-started-install.html) article for Elastic Search installation.
+You can then run elasticsearch using the following command:
+> /path/to/elasticsearch

-Alternatively, if you have docker installed, you can run it using only this command:
+Alternatively, if you have docker installed, you can run elasticsearch using this command:
 > docker run -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" docker.elastic.co/elasticsearch/elasticsearch:7.6.1

-When you have Elastic Search running you can run the baseline script use the following:
+Once you have Elastic Search running you can run the baseline script using the following:

 > python3 elastic_search_baseline.py --facts data/verified_facts.docs.tsv --tweets data/train/tweets.queries.tsv --predict-file es-score-prediction.txt <br/>